 Are you damaging your hearing as you go about your day?
 Consider that things like industrial machinery, heavy construction equipment, power tools, aircraft, gunfire, motorcycles, racetracks, and dental drills can, over time, all damage your ability to hear well.
 So do activities like sporting events, firework celebration, rock concerts, parades, and doing yardwork.

 A single event like a firecracker or rock concert can lead to temporary ringing in the ears (tinnitus) and hearing loss.
-Repeated exposure to loud noises, however, is likely to lead to permanent hearing loss.
+Repeated exposure to loud noises, however, is likely to lead to permanent loss over time.

 Hearing loss affects 1 in 10 Americans and is often age-related and unpreventable.
-However, it is also often caused by the cumulative effects of excessive noise exposure, and this type of hearing loss is preventable.
+However, it is also often caused by the cumulative effects of excessive noise exposure and thus preventable.

 - Approximately 30 million people in the United States are exposed to hazardous noise.

-- Noise-related hearing loss is one of the most prevalent work-related health concerns and has been for 25 years.
+- Noise-related hearing loss is one of the most prevalent work-related health concerns.

 - Thousands of workers suffer yearly from hearing loss due to workplace noise.

-In other words, ears are damaged over time, and damage depends on amount, length and intensity of exposure to noise.
-And, most significantly, the hearing loss is permanent.
+Ears are damaged over time, and damage depends on amount, length and intensity of exposure to noise.
+And, most significantly, the damage is permanent.

 Because hearing loss is painless and gradual, it often goes unnoticed until it is impossible to ignore.
 Fortunately, there are some warning signs.

 - A ringing or other sound in the ear (tinnitus)